Olympos and the Chimera in Turkey

 And yes, the color of the water here along the Turkish coast is where the word "turquoise" comes from.

-Looking back along the beach.
-The valley leading back to Olympos goes back to the right on this side of the larger hill, where the beach appears to curve around.
+We're looking back along the beach.
+The valley leading back to Olympos goes back to the right on this side of the larger hill, where the beach curves to our left.

 The ruins of the ancient city of Olympos are off to the left, back the valley where you see the stream crossing the beach near the sailboat.